quintans/eventsourcing/README.md

 Using this approach, systems like RDBMS like Cockroach can be used.

 This is the solution that I will be implementing.

+> Instead of sequence number, I will be using [xid](https://github.com/rs/xid) as the event ID

 ## Core Concepts